dazld/awesome-datomic/README.md

 - [Spirit](https://github.com/zcaudate/spirit). 'spirit provides a simple, intuitive data layer to access datomic using a document-based syntax, as well as a data-processing pipeline for fine-grain manipulation and access of data.'
 - [Datomic-schema](https://github.com/Yuppiechef/datomic-schema). 'datomic-schema' makes it easier to see your schema without sacrificing features'
 - [datofu](https://github.com/vvvvalvalval/datofu). 'theres a :db/fn for that'

+## Articles

+- [This is not the history you are looking for](http://vvvvalvalval.github.io/posts/2017-07-08-Datomic-this-is-not-the-history-youre-looking-for.html): discussion of timetravel feature in datomic in terms of application features vs debugging / development